 I'm using usb to ttl serial adapter.
 Its need only connect 4 wire ( +3.3V, GND TX,RX)

 Step 8: Arduino Code

-Enter this ID and key/password into your weather station arduino code.
+- Change this ID and key/password into your weather station Arduino code.

 I'm using 30 second loop time sending data to Wunderground.com